Opening a bank account in the UK

 - Your University of Portsmouth student ID card

-Most banks require International and EU students to show a bank letter from the University before they will open an account for you.
+Most banks require international students to show a bank letter from the University before they will open an account for you.

 Regulations change often, so we strongly advise you to visit the banks and get the most recent information about the different accounts and services they offer.
 You should make an informed choice about where to open your account, because you may find it difficult to change bank accounts later in the year.